Picovoice/eagle/demo/web/README.md

 Hit CTRL-C to stop the server
 ```

-Wait until Koala and the WebVoiceProcessor have initialized.
-Record audio or upload an audio file to enhance audio.
+Enter your AccessKey and wait until Eagle and the WebVoiceProcessor have initialized.
+Record audio or upload an audio
+file to enroll speakers.
+Test speaker recognition in real-time with a microphone.